-I’ve got a new free printable pattern to share with you today and this one is for the ladies!
-With just two pattern pieces to cut out and sew together, you can’t get any easier than this Free Ladies Asymmetrical Hem T-Shirt Pattern.
+With just two pattern pieces to cut out and sew together, I promise, it doesn’t get any easier than this Free Ladies Asymmetrical Hem T-Shirt Pattern.

-I work from home and spend my days in t-shirts, yoga pants, shorts and casual dresses.
-Ninety percent of my wardrobe is knitwear and this particular style of t-shirt is my very favorite to make!
+I work from home and spend my days in t-shirts, yoga pants, shorts, and casual dresses.
+Ninety percent of my wardrobe is knit-wear and this particular style of t-shirt is my very favorite to make!

-The top has only two pattern pieces!
+- The top has only two pattern pieces!
 Cut it out, hem the neck and sleeves, sew the shoulders and sides, hem the bottom and you are done!

-To spice up the plain-ness of this tee pattern, I added an asymmetrical split hem.
-It can be worn long and loose with leggings:
+- To spice up the plainness of this tee pattern, I added an asymmetrical split hem.
+It can be worn long and loose with leggings.

-Or tie it up to wear with capris or shorts.
+- Or tie it up to wear with capris or shorts.
 Your choice.

 The shirt measures 32 inches on the long side to 24 7/8 on the short side.
 (You can shorten or lengthen as needed to fit your frame.)
-To make this shirt, you’ll need about 1 1/4 yard of 58 to 60-inch wide stretch knit fabric.
-(My favorite fabric shop for knits: Funkalicious Fabrics.)

 Pattern tips and additional info: